foundersandcoders/our-site-v3/src/pages/documents/apprenticeships.md

 ## What will it cost?
 If you contribute to the apprenticeship levy, then the cost of this training is already covered.

-For non-levy payer, the maximum cost of training will be under £1,000.
+For the non-levy payer, the maximum cost of training will be under £1,000.
 Over the course of their first year, the total cost to you should be less than if you were just to hire a junior developer at the going rate and, in all probability, the outcomes will be better for everyone.

 ## About us
 Founders and Coders CIC is a nonprofit founded in 2014 with a mission to develop more effective and inclusive models of tech training.
 We are a registered apprenticeship training provider.
 In 2021 we are launching a new Level 4 software developer apprenticeship programme.